Full name: San Fernando de Velicatá

 1 mile west and south, down the arroyo, and past the petroglyphs, is the mission ‘pila’ or reservoir.

-INAH Plans: reservoir and canal:
+INAH Plans: reservoir and aqueduct:

 Sept-2016